 The executioner swept away rock and rubble, clearing a spot on the table's edge for two items.
 Fingers of leather and bone placed a tiny, intricate gnot and his other tossed the strange geared contraption.
 The metallic crack exaggerated the man's flinching contours as she imagined a grimace underneath his obscured face.
 What was his game?
 While the coils of the gnot eluded her, Kayah recognized the weapon.
 The tool of her defeat was within her grasp.

 A hoarse breath matched her own silent one as he peeled his shredded coat from his upper left shoulder.
 "Argh."
 The rough noise brought a brief glimmer of hope that a surviving prowler prepared for attack.
 As the sound trailed off, the hard truth of their isolation set in.

 Kayah watched with a disturbing eagerness as the executioner tended to his wound.
 Caught in wavering light from the burning palace grounds, exposed muscle and flaps of skin gushed with blood against pale skin as he inspected his wound behind a twisting, masked face.
 "Proud, are you?
 What a strange choice of friends."
-The cindered man torqued his shadowed face upward and to the right.
+The Cindered Man torqued his shadowed face upward and to the right.
 "Huh?"
 His silhouette paused, still dark, jagged and full of secrets, like one of the Demiurge concealed in smoke.
 Red drops leaked upon the table's subtle marble swirls, stretching the seconds until he responded to himself.
 "No, it's not serious."

 A weave of charred roots snapped outside, falling in a plume of embers past the gaping archway.
 Aimless straggling sparks, caught by a strange gust, rained into the domed room like a blizzard of flaming snow before sizzling away.